11 Popular Filipino Viands to Try When You Visit the Philippines

 3. Chicken Inasal

 Bacolod City is the home of the original chicken inasal.
 This mouthwatering viand is an extraordinary one.
-Chicken meat is marinated in calamansi, salt, pepper, garlic, and lemon grass.
+For this Filipino viand, chicken meat is marinated in calamansi, salt, pepper, garlic, and lemon grass.
 Whilst grilling, it is brushed with annatto seed oil, giving it an orange-coloured hue.

 The colour does not diminish the flavour.
 In fact, with generous servings of garlic or java rice, some actually pour more annatto seed oil on their chicken or even use it as a dip apart from the usual soy sauce and calamansi combination.
 This viand is best eaten with clean bare hands.